calebhd03/Caleb-Deters-Portfolio/README.md

 The Glow charge is an ability of the player where they throw out an orb that lights the map around them and also calls FOVMeshStatic.

+## Unreal Development

+Here is an example [video](https://youtu.be/JJBuSpKaVXM) on a world I built in Unreal where the restrictions was the only mechanic allowed was movement

 ## Maya Modeling

 ### Hallway Project